 Learners who require reasonable adjustments for their assessments must inform their assessor at the beginning of their course of their requirements.
-BIIAB Qualifications Limited has a reasonable adjustment policy in place, a copy of which is provided to all approved centres and can be found at https://www.biiab.co.uk/policies-and-procedures/
+BIIAB Qualifications Limited has a reasonable adjustment policy in place, a copy of

 Qualification Review and Feedback

 BIIAB Qualifications Limited is committed to the ongoing review of this qualification to ensure it remains fit for purpose.